SFB-ELAINE/STELLA/README.md

 ## RF Shield

 To link STELLA to the outside world, we have developed an energy-efficient RF Shield that operates in the ISM band.
-This shield can be piggybacked by STELLA, achieving a compact implant.
+This shield can be piggybacked by STELLA, achieving a compact design.

 ![alt text](https://github.com/SFB-ELAINE/STELLA/blob/main/STELLA%20RF%20SHIELD/docs/RF_PCB.png)